Most Americans are paid twice per month. And for many households, everyday expenses are eating up more and more of their paychecks.

 Retirement planning is important.
 If you’re unsure how much you need or how to go about saving, it’s wise to talk to a financial advisor.

 Another financial priority should be saving up for an emergency fund.
 This is a dedicated chunk of savings for unexpected expenses and unexpected loss of income.
+Emergency funds should be kept in liquid savings that can be accessed at any time.

 The common recommendation is to have 3 to 6 months of basic expenses saved in an emergency fund.
 So if you spend $3,000 per month, you should aim to save between $9,000 and $18,000 in your emergency fund.